Bournemouth University alumni died from cardiac arrest caused by an accidental overdose

 Ms Rookes stated that Jack died from a hypoxic brain injury from a cardiac arrest caused by a drug overdose induced seizure.
 Speaking about Jack, she said: “There is no sign that he had any wish to take his life, he took the drugs voluntarily.”

-Jordan called his friend a “one in a million man” and in a statement, Jack’s family said that he “was a popular person at work and privately with a wide circle of friends.
+Jack’s family said in a statement that “Jack was a popular person at work and privately with a wide circle of friends.

 “We had lunch with him the week before and he said had recently bought a new car and was talking about going on a family holiday.
 He loved fishing and had a half-brother and sister that he was very close to and had a loving relationship with his mum and dad.”